 Hong Kong must eat traditional tea restaurants – Cha Chaan Teng

 Another Hong Kong culinary experience not to be missed is a Cha Chaan Teng tea restaurant.
 These traditional establishments are super kid friendly, clean, affordable and importantly air conditioned.
-They serve up a mix of Hong Kong must eat dishes ranging from Cantonese to pseudo western-inspired dishes, such as thick white toast without crust drizzled with condensed milk, scrambled eggs, instant noodles with fried meat topping, silk-stocking milk tea or Yin-Yeung a coffee-tea combination drink.
+They serve up a mix of Hong Kong must eat dishes ranging from Cantonese to pseudo western-inspired dishes, such as thick white toast minus crust drizzled with condensed milk, scrambled eggs, instant noodles with fried meat topping, silk-stocking milk tea or Yin-Yeung a coffee-tea combination drink.
 If you’re hungry go for a set menu.

 These family friendly restaurants operate on a cash-only basis, though items are breakfast related, most are offered all day and firm favourites for lunchtime.